1) What is the legal framework governing bribery in Hong Kong?

-Aside from the offences in sections 3 and 10, all the bribery offences under POBO listed above are subject to the defense that the public servant or agent was acting with “lawful authority or reasonable excuse.”
+Aside from the offenses in sections 3 and 10, all the bribery offenses under POBO listed above are subject to the defense that the public servant or agent was acting with "lawful authority or reasonable excuse."

-The only defense to the section 3 offence is if the prescribed officer had permission from the Chief Executive to accept the advantage.
+The only defense to the section 3 offense is if the prescribed officer had permission from the Chief Executive to accept the advantage.

-In relation to the section 10 offence, the accused must provide a satisfactory explanation to the court as to how they were able to maintain such a standard of living or how such pecuniary resources or property came under their control.
+In relation to the section 10 offense, the accused must provide a satisfactory explanation to the court as to how they were able to maintain such a standard of living or how such pecuniary resources or property carne under their control.